 Moving to the west coast in my late twenties changed my understanding of what "the great outdoors" really meant.
 Not long after settling in, I began to travel and explore the coastal mountains of Central and Northern California, mostly hiking on the weekends.
 As my journeys took me further, I ventured east, away from the coastal areas, across the basin of the San Joaquin Valley and into the foothills.
 When I discovered the Sierra Nevada, I knew I had found a new home.

 You may say that wandering became my favorite pastime.
 As a matter of fact, the only bumper sticker on my Jeep reads: "Not all who wander are lost".
 Being lost is underrated in my opinion; it changes your perspective.
 My favorite road is that one, over there...the one I've never been down before.
-I've been travelling around the western US for over 15 years now, and I'm happy to say there are still roads I haven't made it down yet.
+I've been travelling around the western US for 20 years now, and I'm happy to say there are still roads I haven't made it down yet.
 I'm just getting warmed up.

 For those of us working in Black & White Landscape Photography, it would be the rare photographer that would say they were "not influenced by the work of Ansel Adams".
 His images were ubiquitous when I was growing up, and I never went a day or more without running across one of his posters.
 They stuck with me.
 They affected how I saw the landscape when I walked into it.
 I didn't memorize the individual images, but I remembered the emotional value they carried.
 When I first roamed into the Sierra those images came back to me.
 Pick your “Holy Place”—Jerusalem, Mecca, Graceland—mine is Yosemite.